gmaresca/angular-mastery-workshop/exercise-1-angular-cli.md

 - Test the application (and options)
 - Analyze the application
 - Explore workspace configuration
-- Generate basic application skeleton using schematics
+- Add Prettier support
 - Add Angular Material component framework
-- Add prettier support
+- Generate basic application skeleton using schematics

 ## TODO 1 - Learn how to use Angular CLI